rmlmcfadden/rmlmcfadden.github.io/ion-implantation/trimsp.md

 layout: default
 title: TRIM.SP
 description: TRIM.SP
-parent: SRIM
+parent: Ion Implantation
 ---

 # TRIM.SP

-TRIM.SP is an offshoot of the original [TRIM] program that additionally includes sputtering effects in the simulation of ion implantation.
+`TRIM.SP` is an offshoot of the original [TRIM] program that additionally includes sputtering effects in the simulation of ion implantation.
 The original citations for the work are: